segunfamisa/segunfamisa.github.io/_posts/2024-03-14-analyzing-gradle-dependencies.md

 ## Analyzing the configurations

-First, in order to analyze the dependencies, one needs to know which kinds of dependencies one is looking for.
+First, to analyze the dependencies, one needs to know which kinds of dependencies one is looking for.
 We can do this by trying to understand _how_ exactly the dependencies are declared - and that determines how they end up in the classpath.
 In other words, we need to know the configurations.

-Configurations are a way for you to tell Gradle how exactly to package these dependencies in order to achieve the final output.
+Configurations are a way for you to tell Gradle how exactly to package these dependencies to achieve the final output.
 Some dependencies might be used only in compile time, while some are needed both in compile time and runtime.
-Some might even have special behaviours, or relations to plugins like `kapt` and `ksp`, or only available in certain source sets - like tests.
+Some might even have special behaviors, or relations to plugins like `kapt` and `ksp`, or only available in certain source sets - like tests.

-As described on [Google's guide to declaring dependencies](https://developer.android.com/build/dependencies#dependency_configurations), some of the officially supported configurations include `api`, `implementation`, `compileOnly`, `runtimeOnly` among others.
+As described in [Google's guide to declaring dependencies](https://developer.android.com/build/dependencies#dependency_configurations), some of the officially supported configurations include `api`, `implementation`, `compileOnly`, `runtimeOnly` among others.

 In version 7.5 and above, Gradle provides a [ResolvableConfigurationsTask](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/diagnostics/ResolvableConfigurationsReportTask.html) task that reports all the configurations that can be resolved within your project.
 The task is run as indicated below.